 The company has approximately $2B in cash, which should cover the company's needs up to 2024.
 It has no significant debt or liabilities beyond current operational liabilities and leases for its manufacturing facilities.

-Overall, the company finances are sounds, even if it might need to raise more money at one point if its sickle cell disease and thalassemia drugs are not quickly approved.
+Overall, the company finances are sound, even if it might need to raise more money at one point if its sickle cell disease and thalassemia drugs are not quickly approved.
 In that respect, the elevated share price of 2021 should have been better utilized to raise funds than risking the current lower valuation.

 Like most biotech companies, Editas Medicine's valuation is quite lower than its peak at $5.6B in January 2021.